 Everything You Need to Know About Cruise Ship Dining

 More and more cruise lines are also pairing with celebrity chefs like Guy Fieri and Jamie Oliver, as well as culinary savants like Jacques Pepin and Nobu Matsuhisa to create world class specialty restaurants.
 These days it’s not uncommon to find cruise ships boasting Michelin-starred onboard eateries - though sampling these savory servings can cost a premium.
 While specialty restaurants are certainly worth the occasional splurge, there are also plenty of ways to channel your inner epicure without paying extra.
 But keep in mind that even when it comes to food, all cruise ships are very different from each other.
 Take a look at our guide to the cruise ships with the best food.

-Here are a couple things you can expect from your cruise dining experience.
+Here are a couple things you can expect from your cruise food experience.
 We’ll also share some tips for how to make the most of the main dining room - your mainstay for meals while at sea.

 What to Expect From Your Cruise Ship Dining Experience